What is General Assembly?

 We do not record our on-campus offerings.

 I purchased a ticket to a workshop or event but can no longer make it.
-What is your refund policy?
+What is General Assembly's refund policy?

 We do not offer refunds for cancellations made within seven days of the event date.